 I finished the wedding in Anaheim on Saturday and got home at 10PM and tried to finish packing.
 Sunday, I drove to LA so my mom could take me to the airport (I finally told her about the trip) and I got on a flight to Toronto.
 I tried to meet with a friend, but the layover was too short and ended up being like a 10 minute layover.
 I bought an overpriced airport sandwich and got on the plane to Copenhagen.
 Keep in mind that this entry is a much more civilized rendition of the chicken scratch and unadulterated version in my journal where I give nicknames for people and sometimes bullet point-it because I’m too lazy.

 I wasn’t particularly pleased on that leg of the race.
 I was sitting between this lady and her friend and I politely asked her if I could switch with her so they could be next to each other and so I could have the aisle.
 Nope.
 She said no. It’s fine she liked the aisle, but she basically blocked my access the entire flight because as soon as we took off she set up her own ipad entertainment system on the tray table and proceeded to fall asleep.
 However, it ended up being a really cool start to the trip.
 I listened to some Erwin McManus podcasts, a bit of Undiscovered, and fell asleep to my Discover Weekly.
 I remember getting up during sunrise.
 The flight info said that the land mass to the left was Iceland.
 I wanted to take a photo so I asked the guy on the window seat if he could snap a photo for me.
-This dude was on my previous flight to Toronto and I recalled him conversing with strangers about his experience at the Azusa Conference in LA.
-People were healed, people accepted Jesus, and he was fired up about this event and didn’t even care who was around him listening.
-This conversation about faith really inspired me in such a simple way, number one, because I still have those moments where I am afraid of speaking too loud or speaking about religion in a world where people get offended easily and are quick to judge.
+This dude was on my previous flight to Toronto and I recalled him conversing with strangers about his experience in LA at a Christian conference.
+This conversation about faith really inspired me in such a simple way, number one, because I still have those moments where I am hesitant speaking about religion in a world where people get have been hurt so much by it and don’t want to contribute to that.
 But why?
 What is there to even lose?
-It reminded me that as a Christian, we are always at war and the cost is high.
+It reminded me that as a person with faith, we are always at war and the cost is high.
 There is suffering, but also sweetness.
 We talked a little about those who inspires us and also about what our views on religion in the US and Europe are.
 I also talked a little about how as a wedding photographer, it is sometimes disheartening to see others in the same line of work who don’t believe in what they photograph and just do it for the prestige or money.
-He prayed for me and encouraged me and told me that this upcoming trip would be so good.
+He encouraged me and told me to anticipate that this upcoming trip would be so good.
 He even gave me contact info for his cousin at Hillsong Copenhagen which I would later check out in two weeks.With this, I was excited for the adventure to come.
 I arrived in Copenhagen at 11 AM local and found a juice/coffee joint that I will later be mentioning more about in this post.
 This begins my lethal mistake.
 Since the Danish dress so chic, I wanted to join the fun and switched from my Nikes to my leather boots that I wore at the wedding.
 Have your feet ever bloated up on a plane?
 Yeah, well I put these boots on and they didn’t fit anymore.
 I walked around the airport and finally boarded a cheap flight to Rome.
 The pain didn’t set in right away, but there was definitely something up.
 I arrived in the Ciampino Airport (a smaller airport) and changed my shoes right away.
 I planned to take the bus and metro to Rome, but I was already delayed and didn’t want my friend waiting too long so I caved and took a taxi.

 I was warned many times about the taxi drivers in Rome, so I made sure to confirm the price of the trip and the destination before leaving.
 I really enjoyed my drive with Sergio.
 I tried to explain that I needed to get to Teatro Ambra Jovinelli and he new exactly where it was.
 I’ve experienced crazy drivers before, namely in the Philippines, but this taxi ride was definitely up there.
 I felt like a few pedestrians could have died.
 I remembering paying Sergio and I got out of the taxi, seeing all the photographers who had just barely finished hearing Ryan Muirhead speak, and I saw Martijn right away who waved at me and then saw Chris and Rafal.
 Amazing photographers these guys.